Palm Springs, Florida: Education

+Palm Springs Public Library

 The Palm Springs Public Library is located in the village government complex.
 As of November 2021, a total of 91,643 items are circulated by the library, including 48,071 volumes.
 The library began in the 1960s as a collection of books acquired via donations and then cataloged and shelved in a room in the old village hall.
 After the accumulating collection outgrew the room, the materials were transferred to a double-wide trailer.
 In the early 1970s, Jeanette J. Guerty was elected to the village council and lobbied for the construction of a library building, using funds from a capital improvements bond issue approved in 1976.
 Due to her death in September 1978, the library was officially named the Jeanette J. Guerty Palm Springs Library when it opened on November 11, 1978.
 Initially a 6000 sqft building, the library has been expanded multiple times, including in the mid-1980s and mid-2000s.
+In 1978, Janeen Campanero became the first appointed library director for the Palm Spring Public Library.
+She was the first professional librarian to hold that position.
+The current director of the Palm Spring Public Library is Jossie Maliska.